-> November 15, 2007 - A federal grand jury indicts baseball player Barry Bonds on perjury and obstruction of justice charges.
-The indictment is in connection to an investigation of the use of steroids in major league baseball.
+November 15, 2007 - A federal grand jury indicts Barry Bonds on perjury and obstruction of justice.
+The indictment is connected to an investigation into the use of steroids in major league baseball.

-> December 12, 2007 - The IOC strips former gold medalist Marion Jones of the five medals she won at the 2000 Olympics in Sydney, Australia.
+December 12, 2007 - The IOC strips former gold medalist Marion Jones of the five medals she won at the 2000 Olympics in Sydney.

-> January 11, 2008 - Marion Jones is sentenced to six months in prison after pleading guilty in October 2007 to lying to investigators about her steroid use.
+January 11, 2008 - Marion Jones is sentenced to six months in prison after pleading guilty in October 2007 to lying to investigators about her steroid use.

 January 15, 2008 - The House Oversight and Government Reform Committee holds hearings in response to the Mitchell Report on doping in Major League Baseball.